The Immeasurable Power Of The Humble Cuppa In Business Relationships.

 Is this just a trite story about a quaint British tradition that’s in decline, or is there a serious lesson about team communication and productivity lurking in the leaves at the bottom of your teacup?

 Their research showed that over a third of workers now admit to making tea for themselves and ignoring their colleagues.
-Some even stooped so low as to deliberately make drinks badly, just so they wouldn’t be asked to make them in the future.
+Some even stooped so low as to deliberately make drinks badly, so that they wouldn’t be asked to make them in the future.
 Many don’t take proper breaks at all.

 The real potential of structured and shared breaks, however, comes from their social value.